chrischow/key-thrusting/README.md

 13. ...and many more!

 ## About
-Key-Thrusting is a simple app that uses [Faker](https://fakerjs.dev/) to generate a series of three BS phrases.
+Key-Thrusting is a simple app that uses [Faker](https://fakerjs.dev/) to generate a series of three bullshit phrases.